sdiehl/zero-to-qed/docs/src/17_verification.md

 }
 ```

 The `step` function is pure despite using mutation internally.
 It takes a state and an operation, returns a new state.
 The `valid` flag tracks whether an underflow has occurred.
 Once invalid, the machine stays invalid regardless of subsequent operations.
-This is not forgiveness; it is memory.
 The machine remembers its sins.

 ## Lean Transcription

 The Lean model mirrors the Rust implementation exactly.
-This is not a specification written in isolation, hoping it matches the implementation.
 It is the implementation, translated.
 We define the same operations and state structure:

 ```lean
 {{#include ../../src/ZeroToQED/StackMachine.lean:ops}}